Akashpandey0/BL_2115000098/readme.md

 ### 31th January

 - **What was taught**: Concept of class and objects.
-- **What i Learned**: The problems for creating class and object were provided for practise.
+- **What I learned**: The problems for creating class and object were provided for practise.

 [Topic]